Johnny Galecki Gets Sweet Birthday Message From TV Wife, Kaley Cuoco

 “I just don’t like to speak about it,” he said at the time.
 “And not because I’m trying to be enigmatic; I just worry that it will conflict with people’s acceptance of (Big Bang Theory characters) Leonard and Penny….
 I get the curiosity, but I don’t want to distract from the story.”

 In addition to Kaley Cuoco, Johnny Galecki has another TV wife.
 The actor’s Roseanne character, David Healy, is still “hitched” to Sara Gilbert’s Darlene Conner.
-While viewers of the Roseanne reboot know there’s currently trouble in paradise for David and Darlene, in real life Galecki and Gilbert are as close and can be.
+While viewers of the Roseanne reboot know there’s currently trouble in paradise for David and Darlene, in real life Galecki and Gilbert are as close as can be.
 And in a funny twist, they also dated back in the day.

 Gilbert hasn’t reached out on social media to her TV husband for his birthday—yet— but she recently shared a cute post in which they discussed what they wanted to name their son on the Roseanne reboot.
 You can the text exchange below.